The word noun comes from Latin nomen, which means name. At a basic level, a noun names a person, place, or thing:

 Practice took a long time.

 The word practice might look like an action, and in another sentence it might be a verb (I practice), but here we already have a main verb (took).
-So we can figure out that practice has to be the subject (the thing that took a long time), and only a noun or pronoun can be the subject.
+So we can figure out that practice has to be the subject (the thing that took a long time).